urvashithakre/seminar-blog/_pages/about.md

 ## 5. Decoding Strategies: How ProtGPT2 Generates Sequences?
 Once ProtGPT2 is trained to model the protein language, the next step is generating new sequences.
 But how exactly are these sequences "sampled" from the model?

-Once we’ve trained our model, we need to decide how to generate sequences from it.
-The model gives us a probability distribution over possible amino acids at each step, but how we sample from that distribution dramatically affects the quality of the output.
+After our model has been trained, we must choose how to use it to produce sequences.
+The quality of the output is significantly impacted by how we sample from the probability distribution over potential amino acids that the model provides at each step.

 ### 5.1 Sampling Strategies Compared
 Here are the primary decoding strategies explored: